jermel/groups/README.md

 setTimeout(asyncFn)
 ```

-#####group.bind(`function(...)`, `null|undefined`, [options])
+#####group.bind(`function(...){}`, `null|undefined`, [options])
 Exception only

-Similar to `Object.bind` this method returns a new function that will call the original function<sup>*</sup>.
+Similar to `Object.bind` this method returns a new function that calls the original function<sup>*</sup>.
 The group will monitor this new function for invocations.
 Because there is no error handler, exceptions are the only thing that will be treated as an error.

 #####group.bind(group)
 Returns the same group.
-Monitor this group for completion.
-If the bound group completes with an error, this group will complete with an error.
+The bound group will be monitored for completion, and if it completes with an error, the monitoring group will complete with an error.

 #####group.bind(`function success(...){}`, `function failure(...){}`, [options])
-Returns an object { success: function(){}, failure: function(){} } each callback will notify the group when its done.
-The group will complete with an error if the error function is called, or if the success function throws an exception.
+Returns an object `{ success: function(){}, failure: function(){} }` each function will notify the group when it is invoked.
+The group will complete with an error if the failure function is called, or if an exception is thrown in the success function.

 <sup>*</sup>A bound function can only be called once.
 All other invocations are considered a noop (in reality, they actually log a warning).